lizmat/articles/cases-of-UPPER-6.md

 ```
 Note that having the exception in `$_` smart-matching with [`when`](https://docs.raku.org/syntax/when) effectively disables the exception so it won't be re-thrown on scope exit.
 Because of that, the `say "alive still"` will be executed.
 Any other type of error would **not** be disabled, although you could if you wanted do that with a [`default`](https://docs.raku.org/syntax/default%20when) block.

 The careful reader will have noticed that the `say "after"` was **not** executed.
-That's because even though the exception was disabled by the `when`, there was still an exception thrown.
-And that meant that the current scope would be left pretty much as if a `return Nil` where executed in the scope where the `CATCH` block is located.
+That's because the current scope was left as if a `return Nil` where executed in the scope where the `CATCH` block is located.

 If you feel like the exception in question is benign, you can execute the [`.resume`](https://docs.raku.org/type/Exception#method_resume) method on the exception object.
 Then execution will resume in the statement following the one that caused the exception.